Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

 Fig. 11 presents partial energy spectra of $^{120}$Cd, $^{196}$Pt and $^{132}$Ba, for their boson number are all $N=6$.
 Ref. \cite{Batchelder12} obtains the spectra of $^{120}$Cd , in which the $0_{3}^{+}$ state at the three-phonon level is absent.
 The energy of the $0_{3}^{+}$ state of $^{120}$Cd is predicted by our theory, which is around 2300 KeV, or even higher.
 Thus this is really a new $\gamma$-soft rotational mode \cite{Garrett10,Garrett12,Garrett18}, despite it looks much like the rigid spherical vibrational excitation mode.
 If we consider that the IBM can truly describe the collective excitations in realistic nuclei, the only way to describe the new $\gamma$-soft behaviors is to introduce the \textrm{SU(3)} higher-order interactions.
 The theory works better than expected \cite{Wang22,Wang20,Zhang22}.

 $^{196}$Pt and $^{132}$Ba are two typical traditional $\gamma$-soft nuclei.
 In the IBM, this kind of $\gamma$-softness is related to the \textrm{O(6)} symmetry, or \textrm{O(5)} symmetry, such as \textrm{E(5)} critical point description \cite{Iachello00,Zhangyu22}.
 In fact, this case is not related to the deformation $\gamma$ parameter.
-The SU3-IBM follows such a principle that triaxiality arises from the competition between prolate shape and oblate shape.
-In this paper, we show that the new emerging $\gamma$-softness can be also related to the traditional $\gamma$-soft spectra and their $B(E2)$ behaviors.
+The SU3-IBM follows such a principle that triaxiality arises from the competition between the prolate shape and the oblate shape.
+In this paper, we show that the new emerging $\gamma$-softness can resemble the traditional $\gamma$-soft spectra and their $B(E2)$ behaviors.
 When other \textrm{SU(3)} higher-order interactions are introduced, the fitting of spectra appears excellent.
 This will be further discussed in following papers.